 Mobile experience impacts your desktop sales

-For most ecommerce stores, customers’ buying journey begins with product discovery on a mobile device.
-So for a random mobile search, it can be said that your potential customers will land on either your or one of your competitor’s store.
+For most eCommerce marketplaces, customers’ buying journey begins with product discovery on a mobile device.
+So for a random mobile search, it can be said that your potential customers will land on either your or one of your competitor’s websites.

-Now, if your ecommerce store offers a bad user experience on mobile or doesn’t appear in mobile search at all you can easily imagine its impact on your store’s overall sales (Google has made sure that only mobile-friendly websites appear in mobile search results).
+Now, if your eCommerce website offers a bad user experience on mobile or doesn’t appear in mobile search at all you can easily imagine its impact on your website’s overall sales (Google has made sure that only mobile-friendly websites appear in mobile search results).
 In fact, now Google is even considering ranking desktop websites based on their mobile version.

 Mobile presence depends on the underlying technology

-From the above discussion, it is clear how crucial a solid mobile presence is for any ecommerce store.
-And how a store performs on mobile, primarily depends on the technology solution (ecommerce platform) it is built upon.
-Therefore, it is important for every prospect ecommerce business to choose a technology solution that is optimized for the mobile platform.
+From the above discussion, it is clear how crucial a solid mobile presence is for any eCommerce marketplace.
+And how an eCommerce website performs on mobile, primarily depends on the technology solution (eCommerce platform) it is built upon.
+Therefore, it is important for every prospective eCommerce business to choose a technology solution that is optimized for the mobile platform.

-In its development, YoKart team took stringent measures to design a responsive layout that works as smoothly on mobile as on desktop.
-Below are some key areas YoKart developers worked upon to enhance the mobile experience of YoKart system:
+In its development, Yo!Kart team took stringent measures to design a responsive layout that works as smoothly on mobile as on desktop.
+Below are some key areas Yo!Kart developers worked to enhance the mobile experience of Yo!Kart system:

 Optimal use of screen real estate: Removal of unnecessary content and strict measures for ideal resizing of content on different screen sizes ensure a seamless user experience on mobile.

-By taking care of above-mentioned areas, YoKart team has ensured that the ecommerce stores built with YoKart offer their customers the feel of a dedicated mobile website on hand-held devices.
+By taking care of the above-mentioned areas, Yo!Kart team has ensured that the eCommerce marketplaces built with Yo!Kart multivendor ecommerce platform offers its customers the feel of a dedicated mobile website on hand-held devices.

-Plus, to complement YoKart’s pixel-perfect responsive layout, there is also an YoKart Android app that gives customers even a richer & swifter mobile shopping experience.
-YoKart iOS is also on the way, and will be launched in early 2017.
+Plus, to complement Yo!Kart’s pixel-perfect responsive layout, there are also Mobile Apps for eCommerce Marketplaces that gives customers a richer & swifter mobile shopping experience.

-But for startups, m-commerce is still about mobile web not app
+But for startups, mCommerce is still about the mobile web, not app

-As a new ecommerce player, your store first needs to pass the test whether it meets target customers’ expectations or not.
-On mobile, it is likely a new customer will test your store on mobile browser not on your app.
+As a new eCommerce player, your eCommerce website first needs to pass the test whether it meets target customers’ expectations or not.
+On mobile, it is likely a new customer will test your marketplace on a mobile browser not on your app.
 (Well, at least not until Android Instant Apps go beyond the concept form and make using a new app as simple as visiting a new website in your browser.)

-It’s only when customers will get used to your store’s name and will begin to look up/buy things on it frequently, that they will feel the need to get your app.
-Until then, it is imperative that your store has a strong presence on mobile through a website.
+It’s only when customers will get used to your website name and will begin to look up/buy things on it frequently, that they will feel the need to get your app.
+Until then, it is imperative that your eCommerce marketplace has a strong presence on mobile through a website.

-As a tech savvy generation, we are already aware of how mobile platform is transforming the ecommerce arena.
+As a tech-savvy generation, we are already aware of how the mobile platform is transforming the eCommerce arena.
 The stats and insights provided in this post are just the factual proof of this awareness.
-And this proof is necessary to allow aspiring entrepreneurs take more informed decisions, therefore, build a stronger mobile presence.
+And this proof is necessary to allow aspiring entrepreneurs to take more informed decisions, therefore, build a stronger mobile presence.

-It is likely that in coming years, mobile ecommerce will evolve further; stats will change; and new insights will appear.
-Over the years, YoKart team has keenly observed this evolution, has understood mobile shoppers’ behavior at a deeper level, and has gathered several m-commerce insights.
-And that’s why we believe, what we have built is one of the most promising ecommerce platforms to target mobile shoppers at this point of m-commerce evolution.
+It is likely that in the coming years, mobile eCommerce will evolve further; stats will change, and new insights will appear.
+Over the years, Yo!Kart team has keenly observed this evolution, has understood mobile shoppers’ behavior at a deeper level and has gathered several m-commerce insights.
+And that’s why we believe, what we have built is one of the most promising multivendor eCommerce platforms to target mobile shoppers at this point of m-commerce evolution.